Table of Contents

-One of the other fundamental differences is that a seated leg press tends to feature a weight stack rather than being a plate loaded machine.
+When it comes to a seated leg press vs a leg press the key difference is that a seated leg press tends to feature a weight stack rather than being a plate loaded machine.

 The most noticeable differences between the three machines is the direction that the weight is being pushed.

 With the seated leg press the weight is pushed horizontally (straight out in front of you and parallel to the floor), the 45 degree leg press the weight is pushed diagonally and at an incline of 45 degrees and the vertical leg press the weight is pushed vertically (straight up towards the ceiling).